 The Employee Pool

-This area includes the most basic information of the target company, the information includes –
+This area includes the most basic information about the target company.
+The information includes –

 - Number of employees